AlanDaemon/Sat.Recruitment/README.md

 	- Unit and integration test has been added.

 ### Usage:
+	- The IDE used is Visual Studio 2022
 	- Run API project will create (if does not exists) an SQLServer localdb database named "recruitment_db".
 Then, will open a page with the swagger definitions of the API.
 	- In swagger there are two endpoints for Users controller definition:
 		1.- add: allows to add a user to database.
 		2.- add-from-file: allows to read an absolute path to a users file and process that file.
 Example: C:\Users.txt.
 		To try all endpoints besides the other parameters allways must complete api-version field with 1.
 	- Run integrationn tests in test project will create (if does not exists) an SQLServer localdb database named "recruitment_db".
+	- Database recruitment_db must appear in SQL Server Objects Explorer

 ### Technical debt:
 	- Create an entity UserType related to User (with EF migration a table UserTypes related by an FK to Users table).